-Over the past couple of weeks, this series of articles has looked at some of the psychological elements of trading and how they can be hidden traps for new and old traders alike.
+Over the past couple of weeks, this series of articles looks at some of the psychological elements of trading and how they can hidden traps for new and old traders alike.

 This week, I would like to share with you the Endowment Effect and how it can influence your trading – both in decision making – and in terms of objectivity.

 The Endowment Effect